mtov/engsoftmoderna/en/chapter2.md

 on one side and the practices on the other.
 Principles act as a bridge between both sides.
 The main XP principles are:

 **Humanity**.
-Software is a activity that depends on human capital.
+Software is an activity that depends on human capital.
 The principal resource of software companies are not physical assets---computers, buildings, chairs, or Internet connections, for example---but their developers.
 A term that nicely reflects the